Skip to main content

 Biological and neural data; certain disclosures, transfers, and use by a covered entity prohibited unless consumer provides express consent, Attorney General authorized to enforce, civil penalties provided

-This bill would prohibit certain covered entities that maintain biological data or neural data from transferring or disclosing a consumer's biological data or neural data to a third party without the express consent of the consumer.
+• Prohibits transferring or disclosing a consumer's biological or neural data to a third party without express consent before each action.

-This bill would prohibit a covered entity from marketing to a consumer based on the consumer's biological data or neural data.
+• Prohibits marketing to a consumer based on the consumer's biological or neural data.

 Subjects